-In the event that Law No. 19,993 is modified, Codelco will be able to prepare and submit to Sernageomin a new closure plan for the Ventanas Smelter and move forward with the following actions:
+In the event that Law No. 19993 is modified, Codelco will be able to prepare and submit to Sernageomin a new closure plan for the Ventanas Smelter and move forward:

 - a) Initiate proceedings before Sernageomin to obtain a permit for the temporary stoppage of the smelter. - b) Obtain environmental and sectoral permits from the relevant authorities for the definitive closure of the smelter. - c) Proceed with the dismantling of the plant, reuse of infrastructure, remediation, reclamation of areas and post-closure monitoring.